-When it comes to this delicate Japanese cuisine, there are many flavors to explore.
-But if you’ve never ordered sushi before, you may not know how much sushi to order per person and how to handle dietary restrictions.
+Sushi has been served in the United States since the early 1900s, brought to our shores by Japanese immigrants.
+This delicate Japanese cuisine has only grown in popularity over time.
+But if you’ve never ordered sushi for a group before, you may not know how much sushi to order per person and how to handle dietary restrictions.
 Don’t worry — we’ve got you covered.
-Whether you’re ordering for a company-wide celebration or a board room full of VIPs, here’s a cheat sheet for how to order sushi at the office.
+Whether you’re ordering for a company-wide celebration or a board room full of VIPs, here’s a cheat sheet for how to order sushi for your office.

 Sushi Menu Categories to Know

 Maki: Maki rolls are most likely what you think of when you hear the word “sushi.”
 Maki can be filled with fish, avocado, or imitation crab.
 They are hand-rolled with rice and sliced into small wheels.
 Nori are the paper-thin sheets of seaweed that hold each piece of the roll together.